What are Micro-CT Scanners?

 Low-energy micro-CT scanners

-Low-energy micro-CT scanners use X-ray energies below 150 kV and are suitable for imaging lighter materials such as plastics, polymers, light metal, and biological samples.
-Particularly low-energy X-rays are called soft x-rays, and low-energy micro-CT scanners are also referred to as soft X-ray 3D microscopes.
+Low-energy micro-CT scanners use X-ray energies below 150 kV and are suitable for imaging lighter materials such as plastics, polymers, light metals, and biological samples.
+In particular, low-energy X-rays are called soft X-rays, and low-energy micro-CT scanners are also referred to as soft X-ray 3D microscopes.
 These scanners typically employ a closed microfocus X-ray tube, which is designed to produce a small focal point, preventing blurring of X-ray images and delivering sharp, enlarged images.

 This type of micro-CT provides good contrast for soft tissues and offers high-resolution imaging of small, delicate structures.
 Microfocus X-ray sources, specifically developed for 2D and 3D nondestructive testing, play a crucial role in achieving these imaging capabilities.